 - Reputation.
-Check the company’s reputation online – the most important reviews are the BBB, followed by Google and then sites like HomeStars and Yelp.
+Check the company’s reputation online – the most important reviews are the BBB, followed by Google and then other review sites like HomeStars.
 Many companies post reviews on their own websites but these can easily be skewed or fabricated.
 There are also many fake rating/review sites that appear to be independent but are actually created by moving companies.
 Be cautious when looking at review sites related to only one industry.
 The best source of reviews are independent sites not related to one industry, especially sites that verify reviews like the BBB.

 - Insurance.
 The level of liability accepted by moving company will determine how they handle a move.
 There are three types of coverage available to consumers:

 - BASIC INSURANCE.

 All moving companies are required by law to provide basic insurance coverage of $0.60 per pound.
 Unless the entire truck goes off the road, consumers are unlikely to ever see a dime of reimbursement through this type of insurance as the deductible paid to make a claim (usually between $200 and $500) would usually be more than the valuation amount (ie. A 200Lb leather couch is valued at $120). .
 Companies offering only basic coverage or protection are more likely to cut corners as they have less risk against their insurance.